accso/java9-jigsaw-examples/README.md

 ### Setup
 1. Clone this repo.
 2. Install a Java 9 JDK with Jigsaw support.
-All examples have been tested with J9 build b138 ( September  2016) on Windows 10, x64.
+All examples have been tested with J9 build b144 (November 2016) on Windows 10, x64.
 3. Install [GraphViz 2.38](http://www.graphviz.org/).
 4. If running on Windows, install a bash, like for example [Babun](https://babun.github.io/)
 5. To generate the graphviz graphs, you also need to clone and compile [depvis](https://github.com/accso/java9-jigsaw-depvis).